The story was contributed by William Lesso,

 11 hours but might be done in only 9.
 If there is some

 difficulty, it could take as long as 19 hours.
 Usually

 The pump unit must be ordered.
 This should take about

 A path must be cut through the brush and cactus from

 the well to the storage tanks.
 This should take 30 hours.

-It may only require 20 hours if the brush isn’t
+It may only require 20 hours if the brush is not too thick,

-too thick, but it could take as long as 40.
-A crew of
+but it could take as long as 40.
+A crew of six will be

 Once the concrete slab is poured, it must cure for 24